lelutin/puppet-asterisk/README.md

   }
 ```

-Valid languages strings are the following:
+Valid languages strings are the following (these are all based on debian
+package names for now -- either asterisk-prompt-X or asterisk-Y. the language
+strings that start with core-sounds enable you to install language sounds in a
+specific encoding to avoid the need for asterisk to recode it while feeding it
+to a device):

  * de
  * es-co